 "No." His eyes widen, and the city streets below him blur and turn into star dust.

 Fingers tap on his back, the gesture pinching at the nerves in his inner ear.
 Dry lips and mint breath catches the lobe and cartilage.
-The sick person's tongue slips out their mouth, and everything tumbles down as five syllables vomit and crawl and register into the part of the brain that holds impulsions.
+The sick person's tongue slips out their mouth, and everything tumbles down as three syllables vomit and crawl and register into the part of the brain that holds impulsions.

 He grips the guard rail—